 And protect your other things too

-While the apparent vulnerability in the Kalay protocol is at issue here, this security advisory stands as a good reminder to protect all of our connected things—notably our computers and laptops.
-Using a strong suite of security software like McAfee® Total Protection, can help defend your entire family from the latest threats and malware, make it safer to browse, and look out for your privacy too.
+Using a strong suite of security software like McAfee+ Advanced, can help defend your entire family from the latest threats and malware, make it safer to browse, and look out for your privacy too.

 Follow us to stay updated on all things McAfee and on top of the latest consumer and mobile security threats.